Pros and Cons of Synthesizer Types in Church

 that might increase my costs by about $200.
 The other caveat

-to the System-1 is that you would need to go download my (free) patches to make it work for you.
+to the System-1 is that you would need to go download my (free) patches to make it

 But note that the cost of the hardware and software Gosselin mentions in this YouTube video he made can easily exceed $1,000, and that's a refurbished Macbook Air (his suggestion) with Ableton Live, Omnisphere and the cheapest MIDI controller.
 Not to mention having to buy a new laptop whenever yours breaks (about every 3 years for PC, 6 for Mac), upgrades to Ableton or whatever your DAW is that break your plugins, etc.

 Peter James of Hillsong does not recommend that people just go out and spend a lot of money on all this equipment.
 He points out that it took him years to perfect his talents using soft synths.
 So I am not the only person who (respectfully) disagrees with some of the things Jake Gosselin says.
 Gosselin doesn't suggest that everything will just magically happen for you, but it's worth noting.